-Los Angeles photographer, Tom Paiva, often finds himself working in another reality, creating his photographs long after our heads have hit the pillow.
+Los Angeles photographer, Tom Paiva, might just know a thing or two about what goes bump in the night.
+He often finds himself working long after Jimmy Fallon has put the rest of us to sleep.
 Tom received his BFA from the San Francisco Academy of Art, and for the last 15 years has worked as a freelance photographer specializing in large format photography of industrial and maritime settings, as well as architecture and interiors.
-Tom is passionate about night photography and is a co-founder of The Nocturnes, an organization dedicated to night photography, and has recently started a blog that celebrates twilight and night photography.
-What I love about Tom's work is that his night images elevate industrial structures to epic proportions, the same structures that seen during the day don't get a second glance.
+To say that Tom is passionate about night photography is an understatement.
+He is a co-founder of The Nocturnes, an organization dedicated to night photography, and has recently started a blog that celebrates twilight and night photography.
+What I love about Tom’s work is that his night images elevate industrial structures to epic proportions, the same structures that seen during the day don’t get a second glance.

 I pulled the image below off Tom’s blog–it’s the Griffith Park Observatory, where Rebel Without a Cause was filmed, and for me this image represents the best of Los Angeles.

 I have been photographing in the industrial landscape at night for well over 10 years and enjoy the structural aspects of this environment.

 No one who built these structures had any thought of aesthetics.
 They are intended to be functional over any consideration of visual concerns.
 However, I find these environments exceedingly appealing.
 The forms are modern, massive, simplified, without embellishment.
 Light creates dimension and startling relationships.
 It can magnify shapes and textures, and stimulate the viewer’s interest.